DevOps tools overview for Azure DevOps

 As your team grows, your tools grow.
 You can easily add teams which can focus on their set of backlog stories.
 Each team you create gets access to their set of dashboards, Agile planning tools, and other collaborative tools.

 Once you've signed up for Azure DevOps Services or installed Azure DevOps Server, get familiar with the web portal and working in the user and admin contexts.

 Azure DevOps Services Pricing provides per user costs.
 Small teams (5 users or fewer) can start for free.
 Unlimited Visual Studio subscribers are free.

-On-premises Azure DevOps Server provides three access levels: Stakeholder, Basic, and Advanced.
+On-premises Azure DevOps Server provides three access levels: Stakeholder, Basic, and Basic + Test Plans.
 You don't need to buy additional licenses for Visual Studio subscribers.
 Use the Team Foundation Server pricing page to plan your licensing requirements.